 About Calendula Propagation

-Pot marigolds (Calendula officinalis) are bright, cheerful daisy-like flowers that, depending upon region, can stay in bloom practically year round.
+Pot marigolds (Calendula officinalis) are bright, cheerful, daisy-like flowers that, depending upon region, can stay in bloom practically year-round.
 In fact, their name is derived from the Latin calends, meaning the first day of the month, a nod to their practically perpetual blooming period.
 For many areas, calendula propagation is a singular event, meaning that once you start growing calendula seeds, there is likely no need for future propagation of calendula since the plants easily and readily re-sow themselves year after year.

 How to Propagate Calendula